IjaazAhamed/RandomUser_api/README.md

 # Click the below link to view the deployed website for the assignment
     https://eastvantage-random-user.herokuapp.com/

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Run (npm init -y) in the terminal for the node modules and other packages to be installed.
+# create app by running command in the terminal
+npx create-react-app app-name --template typescript

+# import axios for fetching data from API
+running command in the terminal npm i axios

-## Available Scripts
+# Available Scripts
 In the project directory, you can run:

 ### `npm start`